A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Experiments

 \subsubsection{Quantitative ablation experiments}

 Table \ref{tab:headings} reports the quantitative ablation experiments.
-The average values of ablation experiment results are consistent with the comparison experiment with state-of-the-art models, i.e. the average value of VIF, SCD, CC and $Q^{AB/F}$ of our MDA are highest compared with others, which indicates that our MDA preserves the best detail and edge information from the input image pairs.
+The average values of ablation experiment results are consistent with the comparison experiment with state-of-the-art models, i.e. the average value of VIF, SCD, CC, AG and $Q^{AB/F}$ of our MDA are highest compared with others, which indicates that our MDA preserves the best detail and edge information from the input image pairs.
+Without using the adaptive weight in the $ L_{image}$ and $L_{patch}$, the value of AG has dropped, which indicates that the global contrast information obtains insufficient preservation, and so does the fusion via the summation and concatenation methods.